 - bad temperaments – breed very tame dogs to give the whelps a nicer temperament

 The removal of a particular characteristic or trait may take one breeding to succeed, or many more.
 It very much depends on how many genes are influencing the studied characteristic and how many combinations (or breedings) it will require to reach a completely successful litter, ridded of the unwanted feature.
-For example, breeding healthier bulldogs takes generations because of the accumulated amount of issue there are to fix.
+For example, breeding healthier bulldogs takes generations because of the accumulated amount of issues there are to fix.

 Disadvantages of Selective Dog Breeding